NiklasMelton/vertebrae/README.md

 - extractor summary and recipe metadata,
 - overlap scores plus per-class, per-label, or per-target diagnostics,
 - Separatix recommendation, confidence, and report details when the overlap gate passes,
-- label-view, segmentation, grouping, and target-type metadata when present,
+- label-view, target-view, segmentation, structured-unit, grouping, and target-type metadata when present,
+- every configured metric result and the selected primary ranking metric,
 - compression metadata and compressed dimensions,
 - stability summaries,
 - warnings and recommendations,